qatium/blog/content/blog/hello-world/how-does-q-work.md

 ## How can Q operate the network?

-With all that info Q is able to answer to a whole lot of questions and help you in your Qatium needs.
-But what is even better than having smart help?
-Obviously asking "someone" else to do the work.
+Armed with this information, Q can answer a wide range of questions and assist with your Qatium needs.
+But what's better than smart assistance?
+Clearly, having someone else do the work.

 OpenAI chatGPT is trained to be able to use function calling.
 You can add a list of commands (tools) that are available to the AI and Q will use them when they see the need.